dantheman927/cmdForkbomb/README.md

-# this is a simple fork bomb with cmd windos
+# this is a simple fork bomb with cmd windows